aryamanarora/causalgym/README.md

 - Template specifications for every task in the benchmark and utils for generating examples, tokenizing, generating non-overlapping train/test sets, and so on.
 - Testing model outputs on the task templates; this was used to design the benchmark tasks.

-You can also download the train/dev/test splits for each task as used in the paper via HuggingFace [here](https://huggingface.co/datasets/aryaman/causalgym).
+You can also download the train/dev/test splits for each task as used in the paper via [HuggingFace](https://huggingface.co/datasets/aryaman/causalgym).

+If you are having trouble getting anything running, do not hesitate to file an issue!
+We would love to help you benchmark your new method or help you replicate the results from our paper.

 ## Instructions

+> [!IMPORTANT]
+> The implementations in this repo are only for `GPTNeoX`-type language models (e.g. the `pythia` series) and will probably not work for other architectures without some modifications.

 To train every method, layer, region, and task for `pythia-70m`: